arve0/master/thesis.md

 # Abstract

+What to communicate: goal, overview of experiences made, results

-This thesis will go through a semi-automatic method for collecting microscope images of breast tissue micro arrays and how they can be analyzed for a supplement in breast cancer diagnosis.
-The overall research goal has been to classify cancer degree (I, II or III: does this classification have a name?) based on the fiber structure in the tissue samples.
-The analysis method discussed is supervised machine learning, where St. Olavs hospital has supplied a dataset of tissue samples at the tumor peripheral from 924 (TODO update excact number) patients.
+This thesis documents work on automatic microscope imaging of breast tumor tissue micro arrays and how the images can be analyzed for a supplement in cancer diagnosis.
+The overall research goal has been to classify tumor grade (I, II or III) based on the fiber structure in the tissue samples.
+Supervised machine learning is the method of analysis, where St. Olavs hospital has supplied a dataset of tissue samples at the tumor peripheral from 924 (TODO update excact number) patients.

-Pathologists suggest that aggressiveness of a tumor is related to how fiber is aligned at the tumor peripheral.
-In example straight aligned fibers can be a sign that tumor cells have modified the stroma to promote spreading of cells.
-The alignment of fibers is a feature which can be extracted by image processing.
-Since several techniques to extract features is imaginable, supervised machine learning is practical for finding novel approaches.
+Automated microscope scanning is in principle straight forward, but the implementation will be dependent on many aspects of the experimental setup.
+In general, some of the aspects discussed in this thesis are:

+- correcting for systematic errors like intensity variations
+- create image analysis algorithms that are robust to experimental variations
+- verify that metrics reported by the system are the real physical ones
+- finding good compromises between time, signal quality and ease of measurement
+- scanning mirror- versus stage coordinate system and reliable stitching
+- writing cross-platform software

+The general aspects listed above are not unique to the experiments and experimental setup, and could potentially be useful for others.
+But this thesis will also address issues directly associated to tissue micro arrays and the Leica SP8 microscope:

+- adjusting z-plane for large area samples with micrometer precision
+- working around Leica software limitations

 Results on the dataset was positive/negative.
 Details on the result.